 Proposals for new employment sites consistent with other policies in this Plan and which encourage the growth of local employment will be supported.

 The development of new local employment opportunities will be encouraged within the Neighbourhood Area providing that they:

 - a.
 Do not have a detrimental impact on residential amenity; - b.
 Do not lead to the loss of green infrastructure; - c.
-Do not have an unacceptable impact due to traffic generation; and - d.
-Do not conflict with national policy.
+Do not have an unacceptable impact due to traffic generation.